 It is important to recognise that influential advocacy targets are often based outside the country experiencing the emergency.
 An appropriate advocacy strategy may therefore require advocacy-related collaboration with the wider CARE membership.
-In such cases, the joint coordinated advocacy activities by CI Members, COs and the CI Secretariat toward international actors constitute a form of ‘global advocacy’ as mandated under the current CI Strategic Plan.
+In such cases, the joint coordinated advocacy activities by CI Members, COs and the CI Secretariat toward international actors constitute a form of ‘global advocacy’ as mandated under the Vision 2030.

 Through global advocacy actions, CARE can:

-- exert influence in multilateral forums-such as the EU, AU and UN-to give attention to CARE’s humanitarian concerns and recommendations through CARE’s advocacy positions in Brussels, Geneva and New York
+- exert influence in multilateral forums-such as the EU, AU and UN-to give attention to CARE and our partners’ humanitarian concerns and recommendations through CARE’s advocacy positions in Brussels, Geneva and New York.

-- strengthen our collective advocacy impacts by developing common messages based on existing CI advocacy initiatives related to humanitarian issues (see Other key policy issues: humanitarian policy briefs)
+- strengthen our collective advocacy impacts by developing common messages based on existing CI policy advocacy positions on priority issues, CI initiatives related to humanitarian issues

-Country Offices should contact the CI Advocacy Coordinator or CEG for assistance with global advocacy actions.
-Similarly, any CARE International Members engaging in advocacy should coordinate closely with the CI Advocacy Coordinator to ensure that CARE’s international-level advocacy is properly aligned with the CO’s needs, analysis and advocacy messages.
+Country Offices should contact the CI Humanitarian Policy Advocacy Coordinator or CEG for assistance with global advocacy actions.
+Similarly, any CARE International Members engaging in advocacy should coordinate closely with the CI Humanitarian Policy Advocacy Coordinator to ensure that CARE’s international-level advocacy is properly aligned with the CO’s needs, analysis and advocacy messages and vice-versa.